Gynecomastia: differential diagnosis for male breast cancer

 Male breast cancer tumors might include a hard, immobile mass

 When the breast enlargement is the result of a breast cancer tumor, clinical signs might include a hard or immobile mass under the skin.
 On a mammogram one might find a thickening of overlying skin layers, or an eccentric mass relative to the nipple, and possibly clustered microcalcifications.
-Mammograms of male breast cancer with gynecomastia would also typically reveal a lipoma, with a thin capsule surrounding radiolucent lipomatous tissue.
+Mammograms of males with gynecomastia might occasionally reveal a lipoma, with a thin capsule surrounding radiolucent lipomatous tissue.
 On ultrasound, this would appear as a solid, well-circumscribed and echogenic tumor.

 Treatment of male breast cancers is basically the same as for women